fboender/scriptform/doc/MANUAL.md

 - Scripts
 - Python callables (functions or methods)

-### Scripts

-A script callback can be any kind of executable, written in any kind of language.
-As long as it is executable, can read the environment and output things to stdout, it can be used as a callback.

-#### Validation
+### Validation

 Fields of the form are validated by Scriptform before the script is called.
 Exactly what is validated depends on the options specified in the Form Definition.
 For more info on that, see the *Field Types* section of this manual.

+### <a name="scripts">Scripts</a>

+A script callback can be any kind of executable, written in any kind of language.
+As long as it is executable, can read the environment and output things to stdout, it can be used as a callback.

 #### Field values